 The results of the correlation analyses (on non-zero values) between the new series reconstituted using the proxy and the actual series are illustrated in Table 14 for Zermatt (on the short period, 1982-2007).
 The best proxy is the precipitable water at 45 latitude and 7.5 longitude, with a time offset of -6 h.
 The determination coefficient of 0.721 is higher than that of the series from the proportional distribution (0.698), which confirms that a little information was added to the series of precipitation.

 Table 15 presents the CRPSS scores obtained by the reconstituted series using the proxy of precipitable water at the optimal point (Table 14).
-A slight improvement can be obtained compared to the proportional distribution method, but it is still relatively small, and most of the benefit of the STW is lost.
+A slight improvement can be obtained compared to the proportional distribution method, but it is still relatively small, and most of the benefit of the STW is again lost.

 These attempts to transpose the STW on the total archive highlight the importance of the actual rainfall chronology.
 The STW is profitable, provided that the precipitation series are close to the observed one.
-Without precipitation series with an accurate sub-daily chronology, the introduction of a STW is not appropriate.
+Without precipitation series with an accurate sub-daily chronology, the introduction of a STW remains fruitless.

 The AM is most often based on a daily time step, due to the availability of long precipitation archives.
 However, it is unlikely that two analogue synoptic situations, that evolve relatively quickly, would correspond optimally at the same hour of the day.
 It is thus more likely that a better match can be found at another time, which can change the selection of the analogues dates.